chris-pinola-rf/documentation/content/ja/integrations/foundationdb.md

     trace_format = json
     ```

-2. FoundationDB サーバーを再起動し、変更を有効にします。
+2. Restart the FoundationDB server so the changes take effect.
+Verify that
-   `logdir` にあるログが JSON で書き込まれていることを確認します。
+   logs in the `logdir` are written in JSON.

-3. `datadog.yaml` ファイルでログ収集が有効になっていることを確認します。
+3. Ensure that log collection is enabled in your `datadog.yaml` file:

     ```yaml
     logs_enabled: true
     ```

-4. `foundationdb.d/conf.yaml` ファイルで、`logs` セクションのコメントを解除し、
+4. In the `foundationdb.d/conf.yaml` file, uncomment the `logs` section
-   パスを FoundationDB の構成ファイルにあるものに設定し、
+   and set the path to the one in your FoundationDB configuration file,
-   `*.json` を追加します。
+   appending `*.json`.

     ```yaml
     logs: